Do MLLMs Really Understand the Charts?

 \subsection{Experimental Setups}

-\paragraph{Training Setting} The implementation was built upon the ModelScope SWIFT framework~\cite{zhao2025swift} for all training procedures.
-We initialize ChartReasoner with Qwen2.5-VL~\cite{bai2025qwen2} and tune it with the dataset described in the previous section.
-All experiments were carried out on a server with 8 NVIDIA H800 GPUs.
-The methods evaluated on CRBench follow their default inference settings.
-All results were obtained from a single forward pass with a fixed random seed of 42.
-Please refer to the supplementary materials for more details.
+\paragraph{Implementation Details.} The implementation was built upon the ModelScope SWIFT framework~\citep{zhao2025swift}.
+We initialize our ChartVR models using the open-source Qwen2.5-VL series~\citep{bai2025qwen2} as a foundation.
+For inference, all models and benchmarks follow their provided settings where available, with results obtained from a single forward pass using a fixed random seed of 42 to ensure reproducibility.
+Additional details are available in Appendix \ref{appendix:evaluation_inference}.

-\paragraph{Training Paradigms and Baselines}To systematically evaluate our training strategies, we conduct a comparative study in four distinct paradigms.